Ayan-Sinha/ieeesbm-coding-winter-task/README.md

 - Install git
 - Sign up on GitHub
-- Fork this repository
+- Send us your GitHub username (We'll add you as a collaborator)
-- Clone it on your machine
+- Clone this repository (https://github.com/InfiniteVerma/ieeesbm-coding-winter-task) on your machine
 - Create a branch with branch name: "firstname-lastname"
 - **You submissions should be done to this branch.
 NOT MASTER**